 Let's see in detail how the rules work.

-The non-zero rule determines whether a point is inside or outside the shape body by going from this point to the infinity at any direction.
-While going from the selected point towards infinity, we should count how many times we crossed paths.
+The non-zero rule determines whether a point is inside or outside the shape body by going from this point to the infinity in any direction.
+While going from the selected point toward infinity, we should count how many times we crossed paths.
 Each time we cross a path drawn clockwise, we should subtract 1.
 If we cross a path drawn counterclockwise, we add 1.
-The counted number is called winding number.
+The counted number is called a winding number.